Dr Kovila Coopamootoo

 - Email: email@example.com

-Kovila is a Research Fellow (Usable Privacy and Security - Evidence-Based Methods) at the Secure & Resilient Systems (SRS) Group at Newcastle University, also part of the Centre for Cyber Crime and Computer Security.
+Kovila is a Newcastle University Research Fellow (US equivalent of Assistant Professor) in Usable Privacy and Security - Evidence-Based Methods at the Secure & Resilient Systems (SRS) Group at Newcastle University.

 Prior to that she was a Lecturer in Cyber Security at the University of Derby (Sep 2016-Apr 2017) where she led and taught MSc modules (the Cyber Security Research Practice module, mainly targeting research methods for cyber security and the Enterprise Security Management module) and the Cyber Security Undergraduate module.